TejveerSingh13/ML-AI-python/README.md

 - **Count Vectorization** : Vocubulary of all the words used in all documents and then create a Document Term Matrix **(DTM)** ~similar to; just for example! how we create hot encoded values columns.
 Treats every word as a feature with their frequency count as a strength of the feature/words.
 This leads to ab problem where frequebcy of any word is zero and it leads to the probablity of a new the new word to be classified to be wrongly assigned to another class.
 One solution to solve this would be adding one in all the count vectors so tha we have no 0 left and another method is mentioned below.
 - **TF-IDF** (Term Frequency-Incerse Document Frequency) : TF-IDF is used to solve the problem that can be casued by the above method.
 IDf includes the occurance of term in each document too. tf is simple it is the count of the term is is multipled by idf which is calculated by total no of documents divded by the number of documents that countains a word and calculating the logarithm.

+## Trees
+The splitting cretria in a tree is also known as information gain.
+### 1. Decision Tree
+Pruninig : a method to shorten the leaf to avoid over fitting.
+**Gini impurity**- Mathematical measurement of how "pure" the information in a data set is.
+By pure it means the data containing more data for a specific class. eg red and blue data the less red and more blue means the data is more pure wrt to blue data.
+We use gini impurity in decision tree to minimize gini impurity / maximize gini purity at the leaf node. <- **IMPORTANT!!**
+We dont scale the data before spliting in case of decision tree classification.
+Prone to over fitting.

+### 2. Random Forest
+Working with multiple decision tree.

+## Boosting Methods
+Boosting is also known as a meta learning algorithm since it can be applied to any learnign model.
+But commonly applied to decision trees.
+Its a method and not an model on its own.
+Aggregative a bunch of weak model into an ensemble model.
+BOosting is also known as an optimizing algorithm on top of a cost function.
+### 1. AdaBoosting (Adaptive)
+Creating ensemble of multiple weak model.
+In case of a decision tree creating multiple stump (i.e. a node with two leafs).
+Trees are built in series.
+### 2. Gradient Boosting